gnai-creator/bittery/README.md

 ## ⚠ Disclaimer

-Bittery is an experimental educational project.
-It is not intended to be used for real-money gambling or commercial deployment without proper licensing and jurisdictional compliance.
+Bittery is a decentralized lottery protocol currently released under a non-commercial license (BUSL 1.1).
+Commercial deployment — including real-money use, hosted platforms, and integrations — is **strictly prohibited without an official license** from the author.

+If you wish to operate Bittery commercially or as a public service, please request a commercial license at: [contact@bittery.org](mailto:contact@bittery.org)